cordenbrock/musica-universalis/README.md

 ## _Why_ does it do?

-* This web app served as my capstone project as part of the the October 2020 cohort at [Epicodus](https://www.epicodus.com/).
+* This web app served as my capstone project as part of the October 2020 cohort at [Epicodus](https://www.epicodus.com/).
 That, and you might say it also momentarily fulfills my childhood aspirations of becoming an astronaut.

 ## Examples